-Registered Nurse - New Graduate Training Program
+Registered Nurse - Residency Training Program

 The Cottage Health New Graduate Nurse Training Program assists new nurses with their transition to practice.
 The foundation of the program consists of clinical preceptorship, simulation and task training, reflection and debriefing.